Skip to main content

 Core modules

-You gain an introduction to the importance of geological processes and the properties of soils and rocks in civil engineering.
-You perform laboratory practicals in soil and rock description and geological map interpretation
+You are introduced to the importance of geological processes, and the properties of soils and rocks in civil engineering.
+You learn to analyse and evaluate modern geotechnical methods and apply these skills and knowledge to the initial design of infrastructure.

 Mathematics for Construction (HN)